al kostat

 Al kostat operates out of the former Moritz beer brewery on Ronda de Sant Antoni in the Eixample, sharing both its dining spaces and kitchen with Alkimia, Jordi Vilà's flagship gastronomic restaurant.
 The setup means you are getting serious kitchen infrastructure and the same culinary thinking behind one of Barcelona's more decorated addresses, but at a fraction of the price and without the formality.
 Alkimia holds significant critical recognition; al kostat is the same chef's more accessible, daily-visit expression of Catalan cooking.
 For regulars, this is the place you return to when you want Vilà's food without the occasion weight.

 The format is à la carte and designed for sharing, which makes it suited to two people who want to graze across several dishes or a small group working through the menu.
-The verified signature recommendation from the venue's own record is the kokotxas of hake pil-pil with white Ganxet beans — hake cheeks cooked in the traditional Basque pil-pil style, a technique that emulsifies the fish's own gelatin into a sauce, paired here with the prized Catalan Ganxet legume.
+A signature recommendation is the kokotxas of hake pil-pil with white Ganxet beans; hake cheeks cooked in the traditional Basque pil-pil style, a technique that emulsifies the fish's own gelatin into a sauce, paired here with the prized Catalan Ganxet legume.
 That combination of technique and locally specific ingredient is a fair signal of what the kitchen is doing: classically grounded, regionally specific, executed with precision.

 The restaurant holds a Michelin Plate in both 2024 and 2025, which signals food worth eating without the starred price implications.
 It also appears in Opinionated About Dining's Leading Restaurants in Europe rankings: #79 in 2024 and #94 in 2025, with a separate appearance in OAD's Leading New Restaurants in Europe at #95 in 2023.
 These are not decorative credentials, OAD rankings are driven by frequent-diner votes, which means the people eating here most often think it belongs in that conversation.